kkm24132/Mentoring_Enablement/README.md

   - [Recommender systems datasets (from various sites, reviews etc](https://cseweb.ucsd.edu/~jmcauley/datasets.html)
   - [UCI spambase dataset - for classifying emails as spam or non-spam](https://archive.ics.uci.edu/ml/datasets/Spambase)

+## SCAMPER technique/framework in Data Science
+The SCAMPER technique is an acronym that stands for Substitute, Combine, Adapt, Modify, Put to another use, Eliminate, and Reverse.
+Each letter represents a different way of approaching a problem or challenge.
+Please check in your problem-solving in Data Science if SCAMPER is applied.
+If yes, how and where?
+This will help organize your problem-solving better in the Data Science use case.

 # 12. Experiments with sample solutions